mnorouzi0020/Hybrid-PID-RL-Path-Tracking/README.md

 ## Abstract

 Path tracking controllers are crucially important in the performance and safety of autonomous vehicles.
-These controllers must enable a vehicle to accurately follow a predefined trajectory while maintaining stability under varying road and weather conditions — including icy or rainy roads — which plays a significant role in assessing controller efficacy.

-The PID controller is widely used for its acceptable performance with fixed gains, while reinforcement learning-based controllers (notably PPO) offer adaptive and accurate results through environmental interaction.
-However, RL controllers face two major challenges: **parameter tuning** and **fluctuating control signals**.

-To address these issues, we propose a novel combination consisting of:
-1. A modified neural network structure (**LipsNet** — a Lipschitz-constrained actor network)
-2. Two alterations to the PPO loss function (**CAPS** — Consistent Action Policy Smoothing)

-We then evaluate and compare PID, pure RL, and the hybrid PID–RL approach.
-Results show that while the fixed PID fails under low-friction conditions, the **PID–RL combination outperforms each individual method**, achieving superior path-tracking performance in both normal and challenging road conditions.
+These controllers’ main duty is enabling the vehicle to accurately follow a predefined trajectory while maintaining stability and avoiding deviations, which becomes even more challenging in varying road and weather conditions, where maintaining accuracy and safety is critical.
+The controller must be able to handle sharp turns and adapt to varying road conditions, such as icy or rainy roads, which plays a significant role in assessing the efficacy of a path-tracking controller.
+The PID controller is widely used for its acceptable performance with fixed gains, while reinforcement learning-based controllers, such as the extensively used PPO algorithm, offer adaptive and accurate results through environmental interaction.
+However, when considering RL controllers, we face two major challenges: parameter tuning and fluctuating control signals.
+To address these issues, we propose a novel combination.
+One modifies the neural network structure, and the other incorporates two alterations in the algorithm’s loss function, resulting in parameter robustness and reduction in control signal fluctuations.
+Then, we evaluate and compare the performance of the PID controller and the RL-based controller.
+Our comparison focuses on path-tracking accuracy, highlighting the trade-offs between traditional and adaptive control methods under challenging conditions.
+Initial results show that the RL-based controller performs worse than the PID with fixed gains and reference speed, while the fixed PID lacks high path-tracking accuracy.
+Moreover, we propose a hybrid approach where RL optimizes the PID controller for adaptive gain and reference speed adjustment.
+Results show that while the fixed PID fails in low-friction conditions, the PID-RL combination outperforms each method alone, achieving superior performance in both normal and challenging road conditions.
+These results illustrate the potential of hybrid approaches in optimizing control systems for autonomous vehicles, particularly in enhancing path-tracking performance under varying road conditions.

 ---